klovric/scdrm/README.md

 SCDRM is written with modularity in mind.
 This means that you can turn off almost any part of the stack to comply with your needs.

-The following can be easily turned off/on:
+The following 'modules' can be easily turned off/on:

-	1. AIDE
+	1. AIDE and its checking frequency
-	2. AIDE auto check (every hour)
-	3. Route-guard
+	2. Route-guard
-	4. Change management exclusion (Ansible,Chef,Puppet...)
+	3. Change management exclusion (Ansible,Chef,Puppet...)
-	5. Upstream Git
+	4. Upstream Git
+	5. Automatic configuration reverting
+	6. Panic mode

 Every important variable can be easily changed to create even the most complex setups.

-You can always add a new directory to the 'dirlist' in case you are not satisfied with the defaults (etc, systemd, pam).
+You can always add a new directory to be watched by Git to the 'dirlist' variables in case you are not satisfied with the defaults (etc, systemd, pam).

 INSTALLATION